Planting in Blackrock, Co Dublin, Ireland, for the Museum of Childhood Ireland Tree Week

 - Our Youth Voices Team (14-19), soon be joined by our Child Voices Team (4-13) and Early Childhood Voices Team (up to age 13), are a central element of the museum of Childhood Ireland and have been from the very start.
-Just as we began the museum, a consultant suggested that we’d find it easy to engage all age groups at the MCI , EXCEPT teenagers!
-That the name especially would put them off!
+Just as we began the museum, a consultant suggested that we’d find it easy to engage all age groups at the MCI , EXCEPT teenagers!, suggesting that the name especially would put them off!
 The opposite is actually our experience.
-From our first Event Day for HeritageWeek in 2017 where on a Sunday morning at 10am, 50 adolescents turned up for a creative workshop, planned for 15 Max, around some of the items from the Museum’s collection! ( don’t worry we hastily booked more time in the venue and in fact the last workshop finished at 7pm that evening and over 150 in total attended as word got out ) , and we haven’t looked back since then.
+From our first Event Day for HeritageWeek in 2017 where on a Sunday morning at 10am, 50 adolescents turned up for a creative workshop, planned for 15 max, around some of the items from the Museum’s collection! ( don’t worry we hastily booked more time in the venue and in fact the last workshop finished at 7pm that evening and over 150 teenagers in total attended as word spread ), we haven’t looked back since.

-- Thank you to the team for all that they bring and the relevance they bring to the project for a museum of Childhood in Ireland.
+- Thank you to the team for all the insight, talent and energy they bring and the relevance they bring to the project for a museum of Childhood in Ireland.

 - We are so honoured to have an International artist of Fion Gunn’s standing working with the Museum this year.
 From her birthplace in Ireland to her life in the UK, Fion represents our diaspora.
 Her art, her intelligence, her amazing facility with collaboration and her very good humour have made every moment of working alongside her really joyous.

 - And Orla Farrell from Easy Treesie for Crann.
 We met at the start of the Pandemic through a fundraiser for the Italian Red Cross, and I couldn’t conceive of ever not collaborating with her and her wonderful project to plant 1m trees ! with Ireland’s 1m children!

 - And so about children, for children, with children, here we all are today for Tree Week

 - Thank you to everyone at home and across the world joining us today in planting more trees!